Mindful-Connect/happly-auto-scraper-microservice/README.md

 ```

 ## TODO
-- [ ] rescrape every past existing opportunity and send to the portal to compare the results.
+- [x] add functionality to re-scrape every past existing opportunity and send to the portal to compare the results.
-- [x] plan for rescraping the opportunities. (maybe add a button in the admin panel that says "rescrape all" and then starts rescraping everything again)
+- [x] plan for re-scraping the opportunities. (maybe add a button in the admin panel that says "re-scrape all" and then starts rescraping everything again)
 - [ ] mitigate the rate limit issue by backing off the requests exponentially.
 - [ ] save all the logs in a file or something. (maybe use winston)
 - [ ] make sure the application link will be shown as full link if GPT sent a URI fragment.
-- [ ] extracting province abbreviation is not stable
+- [x] extracting province abbreviation is not stable
 - [ ] deadline and open date are inconsistent when not found.
 - [x] make sure not to add duplicates (test this)
-- [ ] add a few other fields (app_req, business_type_req, role_type_tags, role_length_tags, project_activities_tags, project_length_tags)
+- [x] add a few other fields (app_req, business_type_req, role_type_tags, role_length_tags, project_activities_tags, project_length_tags)
 - [ ] Make sure all the fields are scraped correctly.
 - [ ] Add more inline comments in the code
 - [ ] Add Support for PDFs